bigfix/developer.bigfix.com/site/reference/types/year-with-multiplicity.md

 # type: year with multiplicity

-The &lt;year with multiplicity&lt; inspectors deal with year arrays, allowing you to extract unique year values and count them.
+The &lt;year with multiplicity&gt; inspectors deal with year arrays, allowing you to extract unique year values and count them.

 # multiplicity of &lt;year with multiplicity&gt; : integer

-Sorts the list and returns the multiplicity, or count, of each unique element in the specified list of multiple &lt;year&lt; types.
+Sorts the list and returns the multiplicity, or count, of each unique element in the specified list of multiple &lt;year&gt; types.